how often should you blog.

 Posting Several Times Per Week… or Month!

-Recently, many prominent bloggers have moved away from daily posting and posting less frequently.
+Recently, many prominent bloggers have moved away from daily posting and posting less frequently, such as publishing just a few blog posts per week or even just a few posts a month.

 Why did they switch?
-It’s because we’re inundated with so much content today that it’s hard to keep up as a reader.
+It’s because we’re inundated with so much content today that it’s hard to keep up with that number of blog posts as a reader.
 In fact, the #1 reason we unsubscribe from a blog is that they publish too often.

 Tips to Make the Most of Publishing Less Frequently